Review Application Requirements & Submit Application

 Las Vegas, NV 89154-1017

-Note: If you are unable to upload copies of your transcripts into the online application, you must send a copy directly to the Marriage and Family Therapy Program.
+Note: If you are unable to upload copies of your transcripts into the online application, you must send a copy directly to the Couple and Family Therapy Program.
 However, we strongly encourage you to upload copies of your transcripts in the online application in order to expedite the review of your application.

 Submit Three Letters of Recommendation